bonny/WordPress-Simple-History/readme.txt

 ## Changelog

+= 2.1.8 (nnn 2015)

+- Added: Support for plugin [User Switching](https://wordpress.org/plugins/user-switching/).
+The event log will show when a user switched to another user, when they switched back, or when they switched off.

 = 2.1.7 (September 2015) =

 - Fixed: Date and time in the log was using GMT time rather than local time.
 Could be confusing.
 Even very confusing if living in a time zone far far away from the GMT zone.